 This is the inside of the castle.
-This part of the castle was used as horse stall.
-It is a strange feeling to walk around and know that a few years ago armed rebels used to live here.Before leaving the castle, I took a selfie with my guide and driver.
+This part of the castle was used as a horse stall.
+It is a strange feeling to walk around and know that a few years ago armed rebels used to live here.Before leaving the castle, A selfie with my guide and driver.

 Time to return to Damascus.

 We returned to Damascus to look for a local Syrian restaurant.
 We eventually found a good place and sat down.
 The amount of food we got was just incredible.
-We received unlimited flat bread, some hummus and a mix of several vegetables.
+We received unlimited flatbread, some hummus and a mix of several vegetables.
 I then ordered something with chicken and mashed potatoes.
-Everything was so delicious, but even me, I couldn’t finish it.
+Everything was so delicious.
 When we received the bill, which was about 8000 Syrian Pounds, I decided to pay instead of splitting the bill.
 We had eaten a ton of food with 3 persons for 8000 SYP or less than 14 euro!